leekevinyg/react-tag-input/README.md

 * **tags (required)**

 An array of tags to be rendered in the input.
+If not empty, this must be an array of js objects.
+The objects are required to have a ```displayValue``` property specifying what should be displayed in the tag input to represent the item.

 * **handleTagsChanged (required)**

 A function that gets called when tags are added or deleted in the input.
 The function gets the new tag array as it's argument.

+* **onInputChange**

+A function that gets passed to the internal input ```onChange``` attribute.

 * **wrapperStyle**